-The main attraction of Thakhek is these rocky peaks, similar to those seen in the region of Vang Vieng as well as to these caves, scattered here and there, along this magnificent road crossing all of Laos from west to east to Vietnam, which is only 144 km away (at the closest, we were 128 km away).
-Thakhek is a small town typical of Laos, namely its local market, its old buildings in the colonial style and its tourist interest is growing since the opening at the end of 2011 of the 3rd Thai-Lao Friendship Bridge, these bridges offering a crossing point between Thailand (here, Nakhon Phanom) and Laos.
+The main attraction of Thakhek is these rocky peaks, similar to those seen in the region of Vang Vieng , which house numerous caves, scattered here and there, along this magnificent road crossing all of Laos from west to east to Vietnam, which is "only" 144 km away (at the closest we were, we were 128 km away).

 Welcome to Khammouane province